 The western hemlocks are frequent forest trees of north America, native from Alaska to California and important timber trees of forestry world-wide.
 As the species name indicates the most distinctive feature of the western hemlock is the variability of leaf length - a rather untidy mixture of long and short leaves.
 The Belfast Botanic Gardens specimen is a young tree on the main path close to the entrance to the bowling pavilion.
-The western hemlock is very similar to and hard to distinguish from the western hemlock Tsuga canadensis.
+The western hemlock is very similar to and hard to distinguish from the Eastern hemlock Tsuga canadensis

 |Hemlock tree in Belfast Botanic gardens||Hemlock twig showing variable leaf length|

 Photos taken in Belfast Botanic Gardens in 2017.
 Copyright: Friends of Belfast Botanic Gardens.

 Click here to view the rest of the tree archive